-The origins of Azusa Pacific University date back to 1899, when a group of spiritual leaders from various denominations met in Whittier, California, and established a Bible college geared to training students for service and missionary endeavors.
-This was the first Bible college founded on the West Coast.
-The first class of students met on March 3, 1900, with Mary A. Hill serving as the first president.
+The origins of Azusa Pacific University date back to 1899, when a group of spiritual leaders from various denominations met in Whittier, California, and established a Christian training school geared to training students for service and missionary endeavors.
+This was the first such institution founded on the West Coast.
+The first class of students met in March, 1900, with Mary A. Hill serving as the first president.

-The school moved three times in its first seven years, settling in Huntington Park in 1907.
-The school maintained the name of the Training School for Christian Workers until 1939, when it was changed to Pacific Bible College and four-year degrees were offered.
+The school moved several times in its first seven years, settling in Huntington Park in 1907.
+The school maintained the name of the Training School for Christian Workers until 1939, when it was changed to Pacific Bible College.
 Also in 1939, Cornelius P. Haggard, Th.D., was appointed president, serving for 36 years, until his death in 1975.
+Four-year degrees programs were first offered in 1944.

 By the mid 1940s, Pacific Bible College quickly outgrew its Huntington Park campus.
 After much consideration, the Board of Trustees decided in late 1945 to purchase the 12-acre Maybelle Scott Rancho School for Girls in Azusa.
-Classes began on the new campus in 1947, and in 1956, the college's name was changed to Azusa College.
+Classes began on the new campus in 1946, and in 1957, the college's name was changed to Azusa College.